Galway and Salthill Tramway

 History

-It is believed that the company, unlike the vast majority of British tramway concerns, did not employ women during the Great War.
+It is believed that the company, like other Irish tramways, did not employ women during the Great War.

 Further reading